Squeeze theorem

 When a sequence lies between two other converging sequences with the same limit, it also converges to this limit.

-In calculus, the squeeze theorem (also known as the sandwich theorem, among other names (Note: Also known as the pinching theorem, the sandwich rule, the police theorem, the between theorem and sometimes the squeeze lemma.)) is a theorem regarding the limit of a function that is bounded between two other functions.
+In calculus, the squeeze theorem (also known as the sandwich theorem, the two policeman and a drunk theorem among other names (Note: Also known as the pinching theorem, the sandwich rule, the police theorem, the between theorem and sometimes the squeeze lemma.)) is a theorem regarding the limit of a function that is bounded between two other functions.

 The squeeze theorem is used in calculus and mathematical analysis, typically to confirm the limit of a function via comparison with two other functions whose limits are known.
 It was first used geometrically by the mathematicians Archimedes and Eudoxus in an effort to compute π, and was formulated in modern terms by Carl Friedrich Gauss.

 Statement

 The squeeze theorem is formally stated as follows.